andyholmes/gnome-shell-extension-mconnect/README.md

 ## Installation

 The extension will appear on the official website once it has been reviewed.
-Stable builds are available for download in the [Releases page][releases], or you may build and install from git with [Meson](http://mesonbuild.com):
+Stable builds available in the [Releases page][releases] are recommended, however, you may build and install from git with [Meson](http://mesonbuild.com):

     git clone https://github.com/andyholmes/gnome-shell-extension-mconnect.git
     meson gnome-shell-extension-mconnect/ build